hayes/altr/README.md

 that element will now update its contents every time you write to the template.

 ##Values:
-You can also insert values into text nodes or non altr-* attrubutes ussing the following syntax `{{ dot.path.to.value }}`
+You can also insert values into text nodes or non altr-* attributes using the following syntax `{{ dot.path.to.value }}`

 ##Filters:
-I have only written and add filter so far, but the api is functional. `{{ num|add(5) }}` Filters are through streams, so they can be used to do async stuff, or update values over time (eg. a countdown or transition)
+I have only written an add filter so far, but the api is functional. `{{ num|add(5) }}` Filters are through streams, so they can be used to do async stuff, or update values over time (eg. a countdown or transition)